FrankPfattheicher/RefCheck/README.md

 The developer simply adds the nuget reference with the current version as he set up the library project.

 Now the result is a solution wide difference in the effecive refernce to Newtonsoft.Json.

+Depending on the build output folder the result may vary.
+(1) Same output folder for all projects in solution => the reference of the last modified library is used. or
+(2) The first in the main application referenced library's reference is used.

 The interactve view of RefCheck shows this like this.
 ![RefCheck interactive](https://github.com/FrankPfattheicher/RefCheck/blob/master/doc/RefCheck1.png)